oracle/node-oracledb/doc/api.md

       });
 ```

+Make sure to release connections in all codes paths, include error
+handlers.

 After an application finishes using a connection pool, it should
 release all connections and terminate the connection pool by calling
 the [`pool.close()`](#poolclose) method.